QuTech-Delft/OpenQL/docs/platform_ccl.rst

 	},

+``edges``: This resource type specifies, when present, for each directed qubit pair corresponding to a directed connection in the platform (``edge``), which set of other edges cannot execute a two-qubit gate in parallel.

 Two-qubit flux gates (instructions of ``flux`` type) are controlled by qubit-selective frequency detuning.
 Frequency-detuning may cause neighbor qubits (qubits connected by an edge) to inadvertently engage in a two-qubit flux